 Thank you to Duck and Decanter, a local Phoenix restaurant, for providing the recipe that is about to make you fat.

 And, you're welcome.
 Because I know you are going to make these and love them.
 If you have someone you can make them for, your waistline might thank you, too.

-This is a simple recipe- but it adds something to the everyday Rice Krispy Treat.
-Don't get me wrong- even though I'm 30-something, I still like a good RK Treat.
+This is a simple recipe- but it adds something to the everyday rice cereal treat.
+Don't get me wrong- even though I'm 30-something, I still like a good rice cereal treat.
 But add some gooey caramel.
 And some creamy peanut butter.
-Rich chocolate.
+Rich chocolate....